-This Instruction manual and its corresponding supplements should be read carefully to familiarise yourself with your vehicle.
+This Instruction Manual and its corresponding supplements should be read carefully to familiarise yourself with your vehicle.

-Besides the regular care and maintenance of the vehicle, its correct handling will help to preserve its value.
+Besides the regular care and maintenance of the vehicle, its correct handling will help preserve its value.

-For safety reasons, note the information concerning accessories, modifications and parts change.
+For safety reasons, note the information concerning accessories, modifications and parts changes.

-If selling the vehicle, give all of the onboard documentation to the new owner as this should be kept with the vehicle.
+If selling the vehicle, give all of the onboard documentation to the new owner, as it should be kept with the vehicle.